AndyYu25/CX4640-f23-final/README.md

 ### Weighted Essentially Non-Oscillatory Methods

-Instead of discarding all but the smoothest interpolation, Weighted Essentially Non-Oscillatory Methods consider all the possible interpolants and add them together as a weighted sum, where the weights are based on the smoothness of each interpolant.
+Instead of discarding all but the smoothest interpolation, Weighted Essentially Non-Oscillatory Methods consider all the possible interpolants and add them together as a weighted sum, where the weights sum up to 1 and are based on the smoothness of each interpolant [6].

 The primary advantage WENO/ENO schemes have over conventional finite difference methods is that WENO/ENO schemes will choose interpolants such that the function will not oscillate wildly around discontinuities.
 This makes the scheme advantageous for scenarios where discontinuities occur frequently, such as with fluid dynamics and traffic simulation.

 ### WENO Example

 Consider a function $u(x_i)$ and a function approximation at the half-node $u_{i + 1/2}$.
-We use three different 3rd-order interpolations evaluating different points around the point $u_{i + 1/2}$:
+We use three different 3rd-order interpolations evaluating different points around the point $u_{i + 1/2}$[7]:

 $$u_{i+\frac 12}^{(1)} = \frac{3}{8} u_{i-2} - \frac{5}{4} u_{i-1} + \frac{15}{8} u_{i}$$